yunsoo-paytalab/ai-dev-workflow/ai-workflow-template/commands/workflow-common-ui.md

 - Name: `[Component Name]`
 - File path: `[File Path]`
-- Type: Feature
+- Type: Common

 **Review is recommended**:

 - Does UI match Figma?
 - Is component structure appropriate?
 - Has accessibility been considered?
-- (For feature components) Is integration with common components working?
+- Is reusability sufficient?

 **Feedback**: (Implement immediately if modification is needed)